jaysonharper/carson-baker-website/docs/navbar-implementation.md

 ## ✅ Implementation Complete

-I have successfully implemented the navigation bar feature for Law Offices of Harper & Cats based on the GitHub issue requirements:
+I have successfully implemented the navigation bar feature for Law Offices of Carson & Baker based on the GitHub issue requirements:

 ### 🎯 Features Implemented